 Since an estimated 40% of marriages will end in divorce, it’s no wonder so many couples seek couples counseling at some point in their marriage to save a relationship.
 Despite this, wondering what happens in marriage counseling is normal if you and your spouse are considering couples therapy.
 It can feel intimidating in the beginning, especially for anyone who’s never gone to relationship counseling before.
 Try to remind yourself that the idea you may have in your head — sitting with your partner at opposite ends of a cold, hard couch in some office — probably isn’t what it’s really going to be like.
 In fact, online marriage counseling lets you meet with a therapist from the comfort of your home.
 Marriage or relationship counseling can be a goal-oriented process that helps you and your partner move to a better place in your relationship.

 Research shows that traditional marriage therapy is successful for 70% to 80% of couples who try it.
 Read on to learn more about how therapy can help change your marriage for the better.
+We’ll cover what you can expect from marriage counseling over time.

 What Are the Main Goals of the First Marriage Therapy Session?